lwz7512/my-dev.to/blog-posts/using-image-in-gatsby/index.md

 > Note: Dont forget the `data` property in IndexPage properties.

-Now, we can start the websit without the need to modify other stuff:
+Now, we can start the website without the need to modify the other stuff:

 ```
 $ gatsby develop